 As usual, the initial demands were strong.
 Long queues were seen forming outside Apple Stores around Europe, Asia, and Australia.
 Scenes when no different in Singapore, Madrid, Amsterdam, Belfast, Edinburgh, and Liverpool.

 Apple did advise people to get to stores early if they wanted to purchase the smartphone on the launch day.

 In Regent Street, London, several hundred people were spotted on the queue.
-In U.S. queues were sighted overnight and have been growing only.
+In the U.S., queues were sighted overnight and had been growing only.

 The scenario is a little different in Belgium and France.
 Apple has decided not to sell the iPhone X without a pre-order or pickup reservation in these two countries.
-It’s mainly because of the anti-terrorism restrictions issues.
+It’s mainly because of the issues of the anti-terrorism restriction.

-Due to the time zone advantage, the customers in New Zealand and Australia were first to receive their shipped iPhone X pre-orders.
+Due to the time zone advantage, New Zealand and Australian customers were the first to receive their shipped iPhone X pre-orders.

 Apple has brought iPhone X in two internal storage variations.
 The 64 GB and 256 GB models are priced at$999 & $1,149 respectively.